krithiga7/covid-19-tracker-/README.md

 FUNCTIONAL REQUIREMENTS:
-1. Additional information on covid 19 IS given in read more 2.Each side navigation icon has its specific contents.
+1. Additional information on covid 19 IS given in read more
+2. Each side navigation icon has its specific contents.
-3.Vaccinated and non-vaccinated are also mentioned with the percentage(%).
+3. Vaccinated and non-vaccinated are also mentioned with the percentage(%).
-4.Vaccine: 1st  and 2nd dose are vaccinated by 54.9% of the people in india currently 5.Affected people of covid 19 are differentiated by active,confirmed,deceased,recovered.
+4. Vaccine: 1st  and 2nd dose are vaccinated by 54.9% of the people in india currently
+5. Affected people of covid 19 are differentiated by active,confirmed,deceased,recovered.
-6.The total number of people vaccinated doses are also administrated.
+6. The total number of people vaccinated doses are also administrated.
-7.The tabular column referred here is mentioned the number of people affected by covid 19 are differentiated by state wise  and differentiated by active,conformed, deceased,recovered.
+7. The tabular column referred here is mentioned the number of people affected by covid 19 are differentiated by state wise  and differentiated by active,conformed, deceased,recovered.
-8.Indian map mentioned here indicates the states with coloured effects mention the covid affected and delivers contents of states.
+8. Indian map mentioned here indicates the states with coloured effects mention the covid affected and delivers contents of states.
-9.The site shows the increase and decrease in the economic changes during covid period.
+9. The site shows the increase and decrease in the economic changes during covid period.
-10.this website enables the availability of hospitals 11.covid tracker enables public to see the variance of the conformed cases to stay cautious and also red alert will be shown
+10. this website enables the availability of hospitals
+11. covid tracker enables public to see the variance of the conformed cases to stay cautious and also red alert will be shown

 OUTPUT/ POST CONDITION: